 This unit brings students together to work on a collaborative performance under the guidance of the class tutor/lecturer.
 The student cohort will work on a text-based piece of theatre or a devised performance.
 Students will implement the learning they have achieved to date in an experiential exploration of practice and the practical application of theory.
 Students will self-allocate to specific roles as actor, writer, director, or stage manager.
-The unit will also encourage self-reflection and constructive critical analysis.
+The unit will also encourage self-reflection and constructively critical analysis of the work produced.